 VW MAN 8.136 ~ A small truck for the Sahara

-I forgot about them until a couple of days before leaving for SEQ when Matt and I got Skyping and tracked down a much less expensive example down the road from him.
-We checked it out and after thinking it over I figured it was worth a gamble and told him to buy it as I set off for Morocco.
+Back in 2006 I forgot about them until a couple of days before leaving for SEQ when Matt and I got Skyping and tracked down a much less expensive example down the road from him.
+We checked it out and after thinking it over I figured it was worth a gamble and told him to buy it as I set off for Mali.

 The new MAN in my life